 Arthur was one of the great recyclers.
 He hated to see anything going to waste.
 The throw-away society offended every fibre of his being, and he was always on the lookout for useful materials he could salvage and re-use.
 I recall teaching a science class in Cambridgeshire when Arthur arrived unannounced.
 I did not know he was in the area, and how he found my laboratory I can not imagine.
 I saw the eyes of my pupils move to the opening door as Arthur entered, laden down with armfuls of old electric wiring.
 He dumped this load on my desk with the remark that he hoped I would find it useful, and disappeared off to wherever he was going.
 The pupils watched his departure open-mouthed.

-When he visited Lincoln Cathedral, he poured over maps of the building, concluding that it had been built using "the French Foot" as the basic unit of measurement.
+When he visited Lincoln Cathedral, he pored over maps of the building, concluding that it had been built using "the French Foot" as the basic unit of measurement.
 His interest in measurement, and in particular the history of units of measurement, was profound, and a real eye opener to me.

 But he was equally at home on trek in West Africa, meeting the people of Misera to discuss the problem of erosion of a causeway.
 He was pleased that the local board game was played using a 12 hole system, and dozenal ideas permeated many of our conversations.